preloadA woman standing on top of a moor-covered hill with a view of mountain peaks in the distance.

 The intersection between land and sea is where you find the 120-mile coastal road from Belfast to Londonderry and it tumbles past landscapes primed for lung-filling adventures.
 Drag yourself along the Gobbins Cliff Path sculpted out of volcanic rock; hike over Antrim’s sands and bluffs towards the higgedly-piggedly columns of the Giant’s Causeway.
 Then reward yourself with Irish whiskey at Old Bushmills Distillery.
 A blissful way to spend a weekend away in the UK.

-Slap bang in Bushmills, this 17th-century-era coaching inn is at the centre of your travel compass for visits to the Giant’s Causeway and, if swinging’s your thing, Royal Portrush Golf Club.
+Slap bang in Bushmills, the 17th-century-era Bushmills Inn is at the centre of your travel compass for visits to the Giant’s Causeway.
+Plus, if swinging’s your thing, Royal Portrush Golf Club is nearby too.

 8. Kelso